MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 ---
-title: Configure a pipeline and push updates using GitHub Actions
+title: Configure a pipeline and push updates using GitHub Actions (preview)
 description: Learn how to push updates using GitHub Actions.
 author: hhunter-ms
 ms.author: hannahhunter